SharePoint/sp-dev-docs/docs/solution-guidance/Information-management-sample-app-for-SharePoint.md

 ## Before you begin
 <a name="sectionSection0"> </a>

-To get started, download the  [Core.InformationManagement](https://github.com/SharePoint/PnP/tree/master/Samples/Core.InformationManagement) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/SharePoint/PnP/tree/dev) project on GitHub.
+To get started, download the [Core.InformationManagement](https://github.com/SharePoint/PnP/tree/master/Samples/Core.InformationManagement) sample add-in from the Office 365 Developer Patterns and Practices project on GitHub.

+> [!NOTE]
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 We recommend that you create at least one site policy, and assign it to your site before you run this add-in.
 Otherwise, the add-in will start without displaying sample data.
 For more information, see  [Overview of site policies in SharePoint 2013](http://technet.microsoft.com/en-US/library/jj219569%28v=office.15%29.aspx).